Amorphic complexity of group actions with applications to quasicrystals: On finiteness of separation numbers

 \begin{proposition} The system $(X,G)$ is $\Fol$-mean sensitive (with respect to a left or right Følner sequence $\Fol$) if and only if there is $\eta>0$ such that for every $x\in X$ we have that $\{y\in X\;|\;D_\Fol(x,y)\ge\eta\}$ is residual in $X$. \end{proposition} Clearly, if $\ad_{\Fol}(\dsep(X,G,\eta/2,x,y))<\eta/2$, then $D_\Fol(x,y)\leq\eta/2+(1-\eta/2)\cdot\eta/2<\eta$ (assuming, without loss of generality, that the maximal distance of points in $X$ is $1$). \begin{corollary} If a dynamical system $(X,G)$ is $\Fol$-mean sensitive (for a left or right Følner sequence $\Fol$), then it has infinite separation numbers with respect to $\Fol$. \end{corollary}

 In the following, we take a closer look at the relation between mean equicontinuity and mean sensitivity in the minimal case.
-The proof of the next statement is similar to the one for $\Z$-actions \cite[Proposition~4.3 \& Theorem~5.4--5.5]{LiTuYe2015}, see also \cite[Corollary~5.6]{ZhuHuangLian2019} for a similar statement for countable amenable groups.
+The proof of the next statement is similar to the one for $\Z$-actions \cite[Proposition~4.3 \& Theorem~5.4--5.5]{LiTuYe2015}, see also \cite[Theorem 8]{Garcia-Ramos2017} \& \cite[Theorem 2.7]{Garcia-RamosMarcus2019} and \cite[Corollary~5.6]{ZhuHuangLian2022} for similar statements for abelian (continuous) groups and for countable amenable groups, respectively.
 For the convenience of the reader, we provide a direct proof in the current setting.

 \begin{lemma} Let $(X,G)$ be minimal.
 Then $(X,G)$ is either mean equicontinuous or mean sensitive.
 Furthermore, if $(X,G)$ is mean sensitive, then it is $\Fol$-mean sensitive for every right Følner sequence $\Fol$. \end{lemma} \begin{proof} Suppose $(X,G)$ is not mean equicontinuous.
 That is, there is $x\in X$ and $\eta>0$ such that for all $\delta>0$ there is $y_\delta\in B_\delta(x)$ with $D(x,y_\delta)>\eta$.
 Now, given any open set $U\ssq X$, there is $g\in G$ and $\delta_0>0$ such that $g B_{\delta_0}(x)\ssq U$.
 Since $D$ is invariant, we have $D(gx,gy_{\delta_0})=D(x,y_{\delta_0})>\eta$ which proves the first part.